No Pectin Pepper Jelly Recipe

 Instructions

 • Finely dice the sweet and hot peppers.
-In a large pot over medium high heat, add the peppers, butter, apple cider vinegar, white wine vinegar, sea salt and red pepper flakes.
+In a large pot over medium-high heat, add the peppers, butter, apple cider vinegar, white wine vinegar, salt, and red pepper flakes.
 Stir to combine.

 • While the pepper mixture cooks, sterilize the mason jars and lids.
 Leave the jars in the water until ready to fill.
 Keep the jars at a hot temperature so that they don't crack when the hot pepper mix is ladled in.

-• Store the cooled jars upright – if sealed properly, the jars should last indefinitely, but I recommend consuming the jelly within a year.
-Serve with soft cheeses, like a cream cheese bagels; as an appetizer with crackers; or as a sauce base for sweet and sour chicken.
+• Store the cooled jars upright—if sealed properly, the jars should last indefinitely, but I recommend consuming the jelly within a year.
+Serve with soft cheeses, like on cream cheese bagels; as an appetizer with crackers; or as a sauce base for sweet and sour chicken.
 Enjoy!

 Video